6030309/M7OCM/README.md

 M7OCM PHOENIX Firmware based on Open Edition Firmware Community [OEFWCOM](https://github.com/OEFW-community/RT-890-custom-firmware)

-Back to basics... files herein supercede all previous versions released (OEFWCOM - M7OCM v1.0+ and v2.0.0-2.1.5 bins) totally reworked firmware, ironing out a lot of weird bugs including battery voltage not updating if unit left on continuosly.
+Back to basics... files herein supercede all previous versions released (OEFWCOM - M7OCM v1.0-1.9 and v2.0.0-2.1.5 bins) totally reworked firmware, ironed out a lot of weird bugs including battery voltage not updating if unit left on continuosly.

 This is a personal project only for my use and as such will only receive bug fixes, no plans to add anything else or change the performance or functions.
-As I simply cannot accomodate feature requests due to time constraints - this is just a hobby.
+I simply cannot accomodate feature requests due to time constraints - this is just a hobby.
 Its "as is".
-If you don't like it or it doesn't perform to your expectations don't use it or join forces - fork your own version from the freely available open source files at OEFW or OEFWCOM.
+If you don't like it, or it doesn't perform to your expectations don't use it or join forces - fork your own version from the freely available open source files at OEFW or OEFWCOM.

 **LATEST Files Releasing Soon -TESTING**